-While currently unreleased, Netflix’s next season of The Crown features scenes with Princess Diana (played by Emma Corrin) which were filmed in the Northern Quarter just this year.
+While currently unreleased, Netflix’s next season of The Crown features scenes with Princess Diana (played by Emma Corrin) which were filmed in the Northern Quarter.
 Stevenson Square and Dale Street were both transformed into NYC, all decked out with yellow cabs, Subway entrances and a whole lot of extras wearing outfits reminiscent of Diana’s time.
-The series is expected to be released late 2020/early 2021, so you might be able to spy some remnants of Manchester when you’re watching.
+The series is available in all its glory on Netflix, so you might be able to spy some remnants of Manchester when you’re watching.
 See photos from the set here.

 Currently slated for release this spring, Morbius is the latest Sony movie in the Spider-Man universe, starring Jared Leto as the titular character.
 Leto was in town for a couple of days, with Sony transforming the Northern Quarter into their very own New York set.
 Oldham Street and Stevenson Square were closed off for the occasion.
 Extras swarmed the streets and new shop fronts and details such as Subway stations were dotted here there and everywhere.
 The movie follows biochemist Michael Morbius as he tries to cure himself of a rare blood disease, however, when it all goes wrong, he finds himself infected with vampirism.

 Although not technically Manchester, Greater Manchester town Bolton has earned the nickname of the ‘Hollywood of the North‘ given the amount of filming that has happened there in the past few years.
 One of these productions was A Gentleman in Moscow, which was filmed in Bolton last year, scheduled to be released this year.